Ondansetron for Bipolar Disorder and Alcohol Use Disorders

 * Current diagnosis of alcohol use disorder (DSM V terminology) with onset <= age 25.

 * Alcohol use (by self-report) of at least 15 drinks in the 7 days prior to intake.

-* Current mood stabilizer therapy (lithium, anticonvulsant, atypical antipsychotic) with stable dose for at least 14 days prior to randomization.
+* On a stable dose of a mood stabilizer therapy (lithium, anticonvulsant, atypical antipsychotic) for at least 14 days prior to randomization.